ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 ## References

 [1] M. N. Menendez, S. Germino, L. Díaz-Charris, and A. Lutenberg, Automatic Railway Signalling Generation for Railways Systems Described on Railway Markup Language (railML).

+## Disclaimer

+To carry out this research work, we used the software Rail-AID developed by NEAT, and provided to us on July 2021.
+However, NEAT no longer supports this software.
+They upgrade to a new software named Desgin4Rail TrackPlanner application, whose functionalities are essentially the same as Rail-AID.
+Because of this reason, we recommended in the manuscript and the development of the examples available in this repository, the use of Design4Rail TrackPlanner.
+Users are notified, that Rail-AID and Design4Rail are not free software; therefore, appropriate licenses should be purchased for use.
+A trial version is sufficient to open and visualize the layouts of examples 2, 5, 6 y 7.
+However, to open and visualize examples 1, 3 y 4 a license should be purchased.